Tannaka duality over ring spectra: -categories

 \section{$(\infty,1)$-categories}

-Let $m\leq n$ be a pair of non-negative integers which may also include $\infty$.
-An $(n,m)$-category is an $n$-category in which all $k$-morphisms are invertible for $m<k\leq n$.
-In this paper we will be primarily concerned with the case where $n=\infty$ and $m\in\{0,1\}$.
-There are several different equivalent approaches to defining $(\infty,1)$-categories.
+In this section we will give a brief review of the theory of $(\infty,1)$-categories.
+All the results in this article are stated and proved in this setting so it will be worthwhile recalling the relevant definitions.
+We will henceforth refer to a $(\infty,1)$-category as simply an $\infty$-category.

+There are several different equivalent approaches to defining $\infty$-categories.
 Knowing that certain models are equivalent enables us to move between one model or another depending on the given context or calculation.
-The nature of the equivalence is a Quillen equivalence between certain model categories of $(\infty,1)$-categories: we take the point of view that we are ultimately interested in the objects of the homotopy category.
-We will concentrate on two models which are known to be Quillen equivalent \cite{Three}:
+The nature of the equivalence is a Quillen equivalence between certain model categories of $\infty$-categories~: we take the point of view that we are ultimately interested in the objects of the homotopy category.